sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

-If we run our test at this point it will fail:
+If we run our test at this point, it will fail:

 ```
 Expected java.lang.IllegalStateException to be thrown, but nothing was thrown.